sajjasivakumar/r3/README.md

 ### Who do I talk to? ###

-    * Repo owner or admin siva.sajja@netfoundry.io
+    * Repo owner or admin siva.sajja68@gmail.com
-    * Other community or team contact testautomation channel